Grand Marnier Cranberry Sauce (drunken cranberries)

-Plus, I’m no turkey cookin’ expert, so even if it gets left in the oven a bit too long, at least there’s something to disguise the dryness.
+Plus, I’m no turkey cookin’ expert, so even if it gets left in the oven a bit too long, at least there’s something to disguise the lack of skill.
 It’s all trickery at our table.

-The ingredients are very simple: whole cranberries, sugar, water, grand marnier, and Christmas Tea (optional).
+The ingredients are very simple: whole cranberries, sugar, water, Grand Marnier, and Christmas Tea (optional).
 Don’t have Grand Marnier?
 Tripple Sec works well too!

 The tea has dried orange, and seasonal spices.
 It’s completely optional, but I like the extra hint of warm spices that it adds.
 Plus, it made my kitchen smell absolutely amazing while it was steeping… what’s not to love?